rhysd/actionlint/README.md

 ## Documents

 - [Checks](docs/checks.md): Full list of all checks done by actionlint with example inputs, outputs, and playground links.
 - [Installation](docs/install.md): Installation instructions.
-Prebuilt binaries, Homebrew package, a Docker image, building from source, a download script (for CI) are available.
+Prebuilt binaries, a Docker image, building from source, a download script (for CI), supports by several package managers are available.
 - [Usage](docs/usage.md): How to use `actionlint` command locally or on GitHub Actions, the online playground, an official Docker image, and integrations with reviewdog, Problem Matchers, super-linter, pre-commit, VS Code.
 - [Configuration](docs/config.md): How to configure actionlint behavior.
-Currently only labels of self-hosted runners can be configured.
+Currently the labels of self-hosted runners and the configuration variables can be set.
 - [Go API](docs/api.md): How to use actionlint as Go library.
 - [References](docs/reference.md): Links to resources.